zenaro147/NeoGB-Printer/README.md

 You just need upload the code using the Arduino IDE, connect the components like described here, plug your SD card and print any image directly from a Gameboy compatible game

-Once you finish to print all your images you want, hold the button (see below) for a few seconds and all your images will be converted to BMP
+Once you finish to print all your images you want, hold the button (see below) for a few seconds and all your images will be converted to BMP image

 ## Software Setup
 First of all, rename the `config.h.txt` to just `config.h` to import the pinout settings.